 The video in the recipe card shows you exactly how to achieve the alternative rolling method.
 Some prefer this method because it requires less handling of the meat, and it can be a bit faster!

-Whichever method you decide to use, deep fry them in hot oil over medium-high heat until you achieve that beautiful golden-brown appearance.
-Usually, 5 minutes per side is perfect.
+Whichever method you use, deep fry them in hot oil over medium-high heat until you achieve that beautiful golden-brown appearance.
+I find that 5 minutes per side is usually perfect.

-Lumpia shanghai should be fried in batches so that you do not overcrowd the skillet or air fryer.
-Overcrowding when frying will cause them to steam and they will not be as crispy.
+Fry lumpia shanghai in batches so that you do not overcrowd the skillet or air fryer.
+Overcrowding when frying will cause them to steam and they won't be as crispy.

 Lumpia Filling Variations: